 Mode of Instruction

-This course primarily combines oral presentations and class discussions.
+This course is primarily being taught by combining oral presentations and class discussions.
 Accordingly, two weekly interactive seminars – and their preparation – will provide you with the opportunity for thoughtful participation in class discussions, peer reviews and oral presentations, based on the careful analysis of required readings and group work.
-Written work (weekly essays and a final essay) will give you the opportunity to demonstrate your critical appreciation and effective application of the international human rights framework, and to conduct research by applying your improved skills and knowledge to this interdisciplinary field.
-To that effect, your oral presentationa and final written essay will address complex human rights challenges, past, present or in the future.
+Written work (web-postings and papers) will further offer you the space to demonstrate your critical appreciation and effective application of the international human rights framework and to conduct research by applying your improved skills and knowledge in this field of law.
+To that effect, your oral presentation and final written essay will address successful human rights stories, with a focus on human rights activists or movements.

 Assessment: In-class participation

 Deadline: Weeks 1-7; ongoing

 Assessment: Group presentations (2 per student)

 Deadline: Weeks 1-7; ongoing (individual dates TBA)

 Deadline: Final essay, Week 8: Friday, before 17:00

 Daniel Moeckli et al., International Human Rights Law, Oxford: Oxford University Press, 2010